promanenko/gigaspaces-sbp-jekyll/spring-data-quick-start.markdown

 {%endhighlight%}

-In the configuration, you need to add the `@EnableXapRepositories` annotation.
-XAP space is required to store all data.
-For that, you have Spring Data XAP convenient `SpaceClient` bean.
+- In the configuration, you need to add the `@EnableXapRepositories` annotation.
+The XAP Space is required to store all data.
+For that, you have the Spring Data XAP   `SpaceClient` bean. <br>

-NOTE: In this guide, the space is created locally using built-in components and an evaluation license.
-For a production solution, Spring recommends the production version of XAP, where you can create distributed spaces across multiple nodes.

-NOTE: The types are `<String, Book>`, matching the key type (`String`) with the value type (`Book`).
+- The types are `<String, Book>`, matching the key type (`String`) with the value type (`Book`). <br>

-The `public static void main` uses Spring Boot's `SpringApplication.run()` to launch the application and invoke the `CommandLineRunner` that builds the relationships.
+- The `public static void main` uses Spring Boot's `SpringApplication.run()` to launch the application and invoke the `CommandLineRunner` that builds the relationships. <br>

-The application autowires an instance of `BookRepository` that you just defined.
+- The application autowires an instance of `BookRepository` that you just defined.
 Spring Data XAP will dynamically create a concrete class that implements that interface and will plug in the needed query code to meet the interface's obligations.
 This repository instance is the used by the `run()` method to demonstrate the functionality.

+{%note%}
+The Space is created locally using built-in components and an evaluation license.
+For a production solutions, it is recommends that you use the production version of XAP, where you can create distributed Spaces across multiple nodes.
+{%endnote%}

 # Write and Read Objects

-In this guide, you are creating three local `Book` s, **SpringInAction**, **ThinkingInJava**, and **EffectiveJava**.
+Lets create some `Book` instances, **SpringInAction**, **ThinkingInJava**, and **EffectiveJava**.
 Initially, they only exist in memory.
-After creating them, you have to save them to XAP.
+After creating them, we store them in the Space.

+Now we are ready to run some query:

-Now you run several queries.
-The first looks up books by author.
-Then you execute query to find less popular books and another query to find popular books or books written by specific author.
+- look up books by author<br>
+- execute query to find less popular books<br>
+- query to find popular books or books written by specific author

 You should see something like this: